 What is the acceptance criteria?

-We seek candidates who solve a tough problem with a deep tech solution.
+We seek candidates who solve a tough problem with a deep tech (or otherwise highly technical) solution.
 We seek a diverse team with the expertise needed to conduct the technical work and commercialize the product.
-At least one founder must be an MIT affiliate, such as a graduating student, alumnus, research scientist, or faculty.

 Candelytics is a 3D analytics startup building an end-to-end solution that enables the seamless collection, analysis, and management of 3D data.
 Our LIDAR-based solution allows end-users to quickly render and analyze a 3D model of any site, and is tailored for dynamic operational environments.

 At FindOurView, we are using the collective intelligence of humans and machines (AI / NLP) to identify context in user-generated content and distill them into core insights.
 We envision our patent-pending technology will become a new standard to reveal insights in complex situations, helping large groups reach consensus and desired outcomes.

 Jaxon is a Training Data Platform (TDP) that autonomously labels raw data for training custom, domain-specific deep learning models, supported by techniques such as weak supervision, transfer learning, and unsupervised data augmentation.
 Jaxon helps data science teams deploy models faster, alleviating the bottleneck of manually labeling data.

 NextGen Imaging Technologies (NGIT), Inc is a high-tech startup in NH.
 It provides fast and precise autonomous imaging systems for efficient airborne mapping, navigation without GPS, and long range surveillance.

 Our technology helps military and non-military personnel who want to navigate in a GPS-degraded/spoofed environment through the use of visualization of the skyline and ensuring mission success.